geomob/geomob-website/_posts/2021-03-24-mar-24th-geomob-online-details.markdown

 <div class="heading">Our speakers:</div>

-* To be announced shortly.
+* [Ben Foxall](https://twitter.com/benjaminbenben), _Visualising LIDAR data in a browser_

+More speakers to be announced shortly.
 Please <a href="https://docs.google.com/forms/d/e/1FAIpQLSdDaQz98ef_tMCJmvYjspoTX5Yv8ll-fNHWO4Yk57ZCCDE__g/viewform">volunteer if you would like to speak</a>.

 {% include why_geomob.html %}